Lorioux/Google-ACE-Project-Repo/README.md

-#### This project aims at creation cloud service take advantage of the Google Cloud Platform Capabilities.
+#### This project aims at creation cloud service taking advantage of the Google Cloud Platform Capabilities.
 Through this project, will demonstrate how we organize, development and deploy a cloud-based service by:
 <section>
    <ol>
         <li> Creating a project for a business initiative. </li>